 - sensitivity to light

-- weak muscles or being unable to move the affected area
+- weak muscles or inability to move part of the body

 - fainting or loss of consciousness

-If body aches continue for more than 2 weeks and the underlying cause cannot be identified, a person should make an appointment with a doctor regardless of whether any other symptoms occur.
+If a person experiences body aches for more than 2 weeks, and they do not know what is causing them, they should see a doctor regardless of whether any other symptoms occur.

-Mild body aches that improve over time and are eased by rest, rehydration, and over-the-counter treatment are usually no cause for concern.
+Mild body aches that improve over time and ease with rest, rehydration, and OTC treatment are usually no cause for concern.

 However, body aches can also be a sign of a more serious underlying condition.

 If a person experiences frequent or persistent body aches or aches that occur alongside other, more severe symptoms, they should speak with a doctor for proper diagnosis and treatment.

 We picked linked items based on the quality of products, and list the pros and cons of each to help you determine which will work best for you.
 We partner with some of the companies that sell these products, which means Healthline UK and our partners may receive a portion of revenues if you make a purchase using a link(s) above.